 Some organizations might allow creating the deliverable document template, like for example the Project Charter, Stakeholder Assessment, and Assumption List among many others in third applications like MS Work, and MS Excel among others.
 This is a wrong practice as the knowledge included in those templates is stored in fragmented data silos where not only the knowledge associated with this valuable information is wasted but also has little control over data security and access permissions.
 Using PMWeb as the platform to develop the documents needed to review and approve those deliverables ensures that all generated data is stored in a secured single database where access rights and permissions are defined and controlled.

 Although PMWeb comes ready with many out-of-the-box templates for some of the project deliverables like project cost estimates, project budgets, risk registers, and organization charts among others, nevertheless, there is always a need for many other documents that are not readily available in PMWeb.
 For those templates, PMWeb visual custom form builder is used to create those forms to provide the data fields and tables to capture this information.
-Similar to other PMWeb templates, permission access rights can be assigned to those who can access the template as well as the fields and tables that are part of each template.
+Similar to other PMWeb templates, permission access rights can be assigned to those who can access the template as well as the fields and tables that are part of each template with construction project management software, organizations can easily create customized templates as needed.
 It should be noted that those deliverable templates created in PMWeb can be in any language including non-Latin languages like the Arabic language.

 As the project progresses, the entities and individuals responsible for producing the project deliverables will perform all needed tasks to execute those deliverables.
 PMWeb progress invoice module is used to submit the interim payment certificate (IPC) for completed deliverables.
 Each line item in the progress invoice can be linked with its relevant project schedule activity which allows importing the percent completion of that activity into the progress invoice.
 In addition, PMWeb allows attaching all deliverable documents that were either uploaded and stored in the PMWeb document repository or uploaded directly to each line item to provide the needed proof of the completed and approved deliverable.
 PMWeb progress invoice module keeps track of issued invoices against each contract as well as automatically do the calculations of what was already invoiced and the balance due.